rastabda22/rastabda22/README.md

 - [x] Media and folders can be sorted ascending/descending, by date or by name.
 - [x] Media can be searched by file/album name, title, description, tags; search may be whole word or inside words, considering accents and capitals or not, in current album (in virtual albums too) or in the whole tree.
 - [x] Thumbnails can be square (cropped, with optional face detection by [OpenCV](https://opencv.org/)) or full-content.
 - [x] Maps can be generated (in a popup, thanks to Leaflet) showing photos positions; the points are clickable and the thumbnails are shown; more photos can be added (with shift-click) and removed (with ctl-click) from the popup.
+Shown thumbnails are clickable.
+Near markers are automatically clustered, and the photos number is shown in the cluster marker.

 ### For Photographers